OHI-Science/ohi-science.github.io/_posts/2018-11-19-fellowship-feature-applying-data-science-principles.md

 #### 2. Changing our methods

-The OHI [Tourism and Recreation goal](http://ohi-science.org/goals/#tourism-and-recreation) measures the value people recieve experiencing and enjoying coastal areas and attractions.
+The OHI [Tourism and Recreation goal](http://ohi-science.org/goals/#tourism-and-recreation) measures the value people receive experiencing and enjoying coastal areas and attractions.
 One of the components of this goal is assessing travel warning data from the U.S. Department of State that documents how dangerous it is to travel to each country.

 Previously, the data was a ranked list of countries that were dangerous.
 This year, the State Department changed the data, and now they report every country on a scale of 1 to 4.
 So now the scaling for how they ranked them is different and we have data for all countries instead of a few.